worIdfuturestar/worIdfuturestar/README.md

 <p>
 <p align="center">
-  that ONE guy whos occasionally on ponytown and will NOT stop talking to random people
+  that ONE guy whos occasionally on ponytown and will NOT stop talking to random people if you like les mis please talk to me about les mis. pls
 </p>
 </p>